Josh Tyrangiel: Career

 After college, Tyrangiel worked at Vibe and Rolling Stone magazines and produced the news at MTV.
 In 1999, he joined TIME as a staff writer and music critic.
 He also served as the magazine's London correspondent and national editor.
 In 2006, Tyrangiel was promoted to deputy managing editor at TIME.com, as well as tasked with overseeing TIME's Person of the Year franchise.

 In journalistic circles, Tyrangiel was presumed to be the successor to Richard Stengel, who was editor of the magazine at that time.
 Tyrangiel says he wanted the job, but recognized there was competition for the position and that the company may be resistant to his hopes of taking it in a new direction.
 Norman Pearlstine, who had been the Editor in Chief at Time Inc and was then working as the Chief Content Officer at Bloomberg L.P., invited him to breakfast, and suggested he go to struggling Businessweek following its acquisition by Bloomberg L.P. for “one dollar plus debt."
 Tyrangiel presented his ideas for the company to Bloomberg and, in November 2009, Tyrangiel was named editor of the magazine.
 In April 2010, Tyrangiel oversaw the rebranding of BusinessWeek into Bloomberg Businessweek and led the editorial vision of the magazine.
-Ravi Somaiya with NPR said that "It's hard to understate the degree to which Tyrangiel's nearly six-year tenure...stimulated change at the magazine and challenged the way in which the larger news organization had previously operated."
-Bloomberg Businessweek won several magazine awards while Tyrangiel served as the editor.
-In 2011, Adweek named Bloomberg Businessweek the most influential business magazine of the year.
-In 2012, the magazine won the National Magazine Award for general excellence in general interest magazines.
+Under Tyrangiel's editorship, Bloomberg Businessweek won several magazine awards, including the National Magazine Award for general excellence in general interest magazines in2012.
 Tyrangiel has also received personal honors for his work at Bloomberg Businessweek.
-In 2009, Tyrangiel was named to The New York Observer’s list of top insurgents for the upcoming year, and in 2012, Tyrangiel was named editor of the year by Ad Age and was included on Crain's New York Business 40 under 40 list.
 In November 2013, Tyrangiel was called on to help shape television content for Bloomberg Television.
 In August 2014, Tyrangiel was promoted to oversee all content on Bloomberg's media platforms.
 In October 2015, Tyrangiel stepped down as editor of Bloomberg Businessweek.

 People at Vice do not give a shit what you did before you got there.
 They’re not going to Wikipedia you.
 They want to know what you can do for them today, and that keeps you really really fresh.